Cloudflare Deployment

 Overview

 Cloudflare Workers deployment runs your application on Cloudflare’s edge network—over 300 cities worldwide.
-D1 is Cloudflare’s native SQLite database, purpose-built for Workers.
+Two database options are available:

 Use cases: